jon-harper/OmniBox/docs/index.md

     To switch between :material-lightbulb-on: Light and :material-lightbulb-off-outline: Dark reading mode, click the icon next to the search box.

-!!! warning "Warning: Beta Release"
-    This is the documentation for a Beta release.
-Please report issues via GitHub or Discord.

 OmniBox is a 3D printable, modular electronics case for 3D printers.
-It supports a wide variety of parts and includes templates to add new ones.
+It supports a wide variety of parts and includes templates to additional support.

 This project is loosely derived from Steve Burcham's [Stand Alone Main Control Case][bgdog] V3.
 It is released under the [MIT License][license] and is distributed free of charge.

 ## Quick Links